Digestive problems are fairly common with chinchillas.

 Overall, apples are one of many fruits a chinchilla owner may consider offering their chinchilla as a treat.

 It’s imperative to understand which fruits are safe for your chinchilla and which fruits could potentially cause issues.

 The best advice I can give you is to always research each fruit before offering it to your chinchilla, as you should with any food humans eat.
 We have an article covering what foods are toxic to chinchillas that can help as well.

-Most fruits, surprisingly, contain too much sugar and acidic content for your chinchilla and can cause a great deal of discomfort and worse issues.
+Most fruits, surprisingly, contain too much sugar and have too high an acidic content, for your chinchilla and can cause a great deal of discomfort, or worse.

 Always play it safe and only offer fruit as a treat, not as a diet supplement.

 Overall, your chinchilla should be eating a combination of the best chinchilla hay possible, in addition to chinchilla formulated pellets.